CLOSER-Cohorts/Extract2DDI/README.md

 # CED2AR data file to DDI 3.3 Generator

+## Purpose

+The program will output DDI 3.3 Fragment format in line with [recommended best practice](https://ddialliance.org/Specification/DDI-Lifecycle/).
+It also adds functionality to mute summary statistics on selected variables (e.g. exclude frequencies) either where these are not appropriate or to redact for other reasons.
+An optional message can be associated with each variable to indicate the reasons why.

+## Known issues

+Currently this does not support
+- DDI 3.3 Instance format
+- Stata
+- Should be considered as beta pending further testing

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1186913.svg)](https://doi.org/10.5281/zenodo.1186913)

 This project contains java classes that will allow you to read several versions of **Stata** *or* **SPSS** data sets and generate out DDI 3.3 xml files.